Great Vic Bike Ride

 How you can help

-- Using reusable plates, cutlery, keep cups and straws for your meals or when purchasing from food vendors (and using our wash stations to keep them clean)
+- Use reusable plates, cutlery, keep cups and straws for your meals or when purchasing from food vendors (and using our wash stations to keep them clean)

-- Bringing a small container to carry your morning snack (muffins, etc.)
+- Bring a small container to carry your morning snack (muffins, etc.)

-- Reducing food waste by taking only what you need
+- Reduce food waste by taking only what you need

-- Separating your food waste from your general waste and into the appropriate bins
+- Separate your food waste from your general waste